BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 251-300.md

 ‘internal earth element’ and ‘external earth element’ both are earth element.
-Can we also contemplate that sutta by discerning that you cannot just have internal earth element, you cannot just have external earth element: You need to have both, for any of this to be – for all elements.
+Can we also contemplate that sutta by discerning that you cannot just have internal earth element, you cannot just have external earth element: You need to have both, for any of this to be—for all elements.

 **Nm**: Yes.
 And that could also stand for the principle of ‘with this, this is’.
 It’s not on the level of directly attending to earth and staring at a piece of soil.
 It’s recollecting the great earth.
-Have a memory of what you are already in: ‘Be like earth’ – recall the properties of the earth that’s currently enduring.
+Have a memory of what you are already in: ‘Be like earth’—recall the properties of the earth that’s currently enduring.

 Earth is not elsewhere while we talk and forget about it.
 You are on earth.
 Factually it’s there, it endures as the basis for your experience.
 What are the properties of that ‘external’ earth?
-Can this ‘internal’ earth that I’m paired with control any properties outside the properties of the earth – that are different from it?
+Can this ‘internal’ earth that I’m paired with control any properties outside the properties of the earth—that are different from it?
 That would not be affected if the great earth is affected?
 That’s inconceivable.

-Sustain that image; ‘with this, this is’ – there will be no room for the ownership to remain there clinging to this part or that part.
+Sustain that image; ‘with this, this is’—there will be no room for the ownership to remain there clinging to this part or that part.
 You won’t be able to assume ‘I’m not this body but I am the universe’.
 Which universe?
-The one that changes against your will all the time – forcefully, violently, disrupts, erupts, gets destroyed?
-Look at those mountains – they come to destruction eventually.
-What is to be said of this tiny fickle body, in relation to the size of them – that’s equally unpredictable?
+The one that changes against your will all the time—forcefully, violently, disrupts, erupts, gets destroyed?
+Look at those mountains—they come to destruction eventually.
+What is to be said of this tiny fickle body, in relation to the size of them—that’s equally unpredictable?
 ‘With this, this is’.
 The properties of this, cannot not be the properties of this inferior thing.
 That’s the practice of kasinas in a nutshell.
 The elements of earth, fire, water, air, space,